 It's qualifying season for the 2020 Olympics — here's how Canadian teams can get in

-6 squads already have tickets to Tokyo and others are positioned to join them
+8 squads already have tickets to Tokyo and more could join them

 Canada will be well represented in the various team sports at the Olympics this summer.
-Six Canadian squads have qualified so far: men's and women's rugby sevens, men's volleyball, men's field hockey, women's water polo and women's softball.
+Eight Canadian squads have qualified so far: men's and women's rugby sevens, women's soccer, women's basketball, women's water polo, women's softball, men's volleyball and men's field hockey.

 So it's fair to say the 2020 Olympics will be the pinnacle of team-sport representation for Canada.
-And five more teams still have a chance to join them.
+And five more teams still have a chance to join the party.
 Here's a quick look at who they are and what they need to do to get to Tokyo:

-If it advances, it will likely have to beat either host Mexico (ranked 11th in the world) or the United States (22nd) in the semis for a spot in the Olympics.
+If Canada advances, it will likely have to beat either host Mexico (ranked 11th in the world) or the United States (22nd) in the semis for a spot in the Olympics.
 That'll be a challenge for a Canadian team that hasn't qualified for the Olympics since 1984.

 After swinging and missing at the Premier 12 tournament back in November, Canada is down to its final two strikes.
 First on deck is the Americas qualifier in Arizona starting March 22.
 Only the winner gets a ticket to Tokyo.
 That'll be tough with strong baseball countries like Cuba, the Dominican and the U.S. among the eight teams competing.

 But the second- and third-place finishers will earn one last shot at the final six-team Olympic qualifier.
-That tournament starts April 1 in Taiwan, but it was pushed back to June 17-21 because of the coronavirus crisis.
+That tournament was supposed to start April 1 in Taiwan, but it was pushed back to June 17-21 because of the coronavirus crisis.